Yomiuri Telecasting Corporation: 1958–1988

+Former headquarters in Higashi-Tenma, Osaka, used from 1958 to 1988.

 At 9:00 a.m.
 (JST) on August 28, 1958, Yomiuri TV was launched as the second privately owned television station in Osaka.
 Since Yomiuri TV is licensed as a quasi-educational station, they are required to dedicate 20%-30% of its airtime to educational programming, which resulted in being the only broadcaster at that time to air educational programs the most.
 At that time, Yomiuri TV produced "The Tales of Genji" which received positive reviews.
 Yomiuri TV started broadcasting color TV programming in September 1960, making it the first TV station in the Kansai region to do so.
 In April 1968, 30% of daytime and 45% of evening programs were broadcast in color.
 When Yomiuri TV renewed its broadcast license in 1965, the license category was changed from quasi-educational to general programming, which meant that a greater percentage of entertainment programming could be broadcast.
 In Spring of 1970, 100% of Yomiuri TV's programming were broadcast in color.

 Yomiuri TV's ratings gradually rose after the 1970s, and by the third week of November 1973, Yomiuri TV's daily average rating had reached 10%, and its prime time rating had reached 18.2%, making it the top-rated station in Osaka, including NHK.
-Since 1977, Yomiuri TV is the official sponsor along with Japan Aviation Association for the Japan International Birdman Rally, which received positive responses.On October 1, 1978 and December 2, 1985, the broadcaster started broadcasting in stereo audio (being the first among Nippon TV affiliates, and second in the world) and supported Teletext (being the first among commercial broadcasters serving the Kansai region), respectively.
+Since 1977, Yomiuri TV is the official sponsor along with Japan Aviation Association for the Japan International Birdman Rally, which received positive responses.
+On October 1, 1978 and December 2, 1985, the broadcaster started broadcasting in stereo audio (being the first among Nippon TV affiliates, and second in the world) and supported Teletext (being the first among commercial broadcasters serving the Kansai region), respectively.